-Homemade apple butter is a delicious condiment on toast, bagels, or biscuits.
-Or, make this recipe with fresh apples to use in other recipes!
+Make this apple butter recipe for a delicious condiment to serve on toast, bagels, or biscuits.
+Or make it to use in other apple recipes!

 One of my very favorite uses for fresh apples is to make homemade apple butter.
 It’s everything applesauce wishes it could be!

 The primary differences between the two are the taste and texture.
 Basically, apple butter is a concentrated form of applesauce.

 They’re both cooked, but apple butter cooks down for a longer period of time, until all of the moisture evaporates.
 As a result, it caramelizes the fruit’s natural sugars, creating a thick, creamy, extraordinarily sweet condiment.

 - Wash and quarter the apples.
 Keep the skin on, and include the core.
 Not only are they full of healthy fiber, vitamins, and nutrients, but it also means less prep work!

 - Simmer the fruit until it’s soft.
 This will take about 20 minutes.
 Keep the water at a simmer, and avoid bringing it to a boil.